 - They take responsibility for their results or lack thereof.
 They realize that if they don’t get the progress, that they probably should practice more, or get better organized.

 - Being decisive means that you don’t waste time trying to figure out what you’re going to practice next, that you don’t spend forever making up your mind on how to practice something, or who to study with, or when to book rehearsal.
 You get more done if you train your decision-making muscle to react more quickly.

 - Know that given enough practice and patience, you can reach any level of musicianship, you can play any solo, you can get the skills to do whatever you want to on guitar.

 - This is a common “mistake” with guitar students.
-They are studying with me, and then on the side they are learning from this book they bought on arpeggios, and apart from that, they’re also dabbling into this booklet on music theory they could pick up for cheap, and they’re scouring the internet and wikipedia for some scale knowledge.
-As a result: their time, focus and musical knowledge gets incredibly fragmented.
+They are studying with me, and then on the side, they are learning from this book they bought on arpeggios, and apart from that, they’re also dabbling into this booklet on music theory they could pick up for cheap, and they’re scouring the internet and Wikipedia for some scale knowledge.
+As a result: their time, focus, and musical knowledge get incredibly fragmented.
 Contrary to what one would intuitively expect: those students always end up progressing more slowly.

 - Large part of your success as a musician, is in getting your name out.
 Make sure everybody knows how good you are, how much fun you are to work with, how much other bands, music students, producers and so on would really benefit from having you on their team.